cindywucuhk/ESSC_4520_EX_HW/Ex/README.md

 No python coding, just derivation exercises

 ## L03
-3 coding exercise on finite differencing with 1 derivation
+3 coding exercise on finite differencing with 1 derivation from L03